hashicorp/vault-client-dotnet/docs/System.md

 <a name="writecapabilities"></a>
 # **WriteCapabilities**
-> void WriteCapabilities (WriteCapabilitiesRequest writeCapabilitiesRequest)
+> void WriteCapabilities (WriteCapabilitiesRequest writeCapabilitiesRequest, TimeSpan? wrapTTL = null)

 Fetches the capabilities of the given token on the given path.